-Rumor has it that way before even being the opening lyrics of a good ole’ Bon Jovi hit, those exact words were quoted from dozens of thousands of marketers from all around the world, lost in hundreds of marketing KPIs, struggling with their marketing reports, and that, sadly, you’re probably a part of, am I right?
+Rumor has it that way before even being the opening lyrics of a good ole’ Bon Jovi hit, those exact words were quoted from dozens of thousands of marketers from all around the world, lost in hundreds of marketing KPIs (or Key Performance Indicators), struggling with their marketing reports, and that, sadly, you’re probably a part of, am I right?

 Marketing reporting, however, should never be synonymous with wasted days.
 It’s in fact what you should drive the most revenue from.
 Your reporting process should never be so tedious that you wonder if you’ll come out of it dead or alive (see what I did here?).